toshiro-en-miyamoto/linux/raspios.md

 ## VS Code extensions

-VS Code supprts JavaScript execution and debug out of the box.
+VS Code supports JavaScript execution and debug out of the box.
 Create `package.json` to set up a test script, then the editor displays `Debug` button.

 ```json
 {